two-torial/two-torial/README.md

 ## Contributing

-We welcome contributions to bemani guide.
+We welcome contributions to TWO-TORIAL.
 To contribute, follow these steps:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/LeBranch`)